uglydawg/golf-scorecard-scanner/PROJECT_SUMMARY.md

 ## 🎯 Project Overview

-I've successfully created a comprehensive Golf Scorecard Scanner application based on the provided PRD.
+Create a comprehensive Golf Scorecard Scanner application based on the provided PRD.
 This Laravel-based API allows users to upload scorecard images and automatically extract golf data using OCR technology.

 ## ✅ Completed Implementation